EnviDat/monitoring-backend/README.md

 SECRET_KEY:
 <https://docs.djangoproject.com/en/3.1/howto/deployment/checklist/#secret-key>

-ALLOWED_HOST is the IP address of the server.
+ALLOWED_HOSTS contains the IP or domain of the server.
 This is set to '\*' during development automatically.

 PORT is the port number used by the NGINX server in runserver.py